Call For A Free Initial Consultation (703) 273-4100

 Passing a Stopped School Bus in Fairfax County

 According to the law, a school bus must have warning lights, be painted yellow, and have the words "school bus" painted on the front and rear of the vehicle.
-Of course, nothing is easy because, pursuant to § 46.2-1090, the failure of a warning device to function on a school does not relieve a person's duty to stop.
+Of course, nothing is easy because, pursuant to § 46.2-1090, the failure of a warning device to function on a school bus does not relieve a person's duty to stop.
 As a result, even if the lights are not flashing, the law puts a great burden on you to know when it is time to stop.
-It should be noted that, in our experience, if the warning lights were not working, Judges in Fairfax County will give some leeway to the driver given that it would make it more difficult for you to know the bus is stopped for the purposes of discharging people.
+It should be noted that, in our experience, if the warning lights were not working, Judges in Fairfax County will give some leeway to the driver given that it would be more difficult for you to know the bus is stopped for the purposes of discharging people.

-In some instances, the charge can be amended to Passing a Stopped School bus under § 46.2-844 which is a civil penalty of $250.
-This is a 4 point offense but is not a misdemeanor and is considered non-reckless.
-Some police officers will simply charge you with this code section if the case is not aggravated (such as the children are already on the bus but it hasn't yet removed its warnings ).
-In this case, we can still represent people and work towards a reduction or dismissal depending on the facts and person's driving history.
+In some instances, the police officer may issue a citation for Passing a Stopped School bus under § 46.2-844 which is a civil penalty of $250.
+This is a 4-point offense but is not a misdemeanor and is considered non-reckless.
+Some police officers will simply charge you with this code section if the case is not aggravated.
+These factors can include a good driving record, no children in the immediate area, or the school bus may have been on the opposite side of the road with many lanes in between creating a lot of space between your vehicle and the bus location.

 We recommend you get a lawyer if you are charged with Passing a Stopped School Bus as Reckless Driving in Fairfax County.
 Simply going to court by yourself puts you up against a police officer and that is simply an unfair situation to be in.
 The Court, police officers, and prosecutors respect us and know we are there to help you get the best outcome for your case.
-We are in court everyday and know the best approach and are masters at damage control.
+We are in court every day and know the best approach and are masters at damage control.

 The truth about your case